dimachine/DistributedTriclustering/README.md

 In our previous work an efficient one-pass online algorithm for triclustering of binary data (triadic formal contexts) was proposed.
 This algorithm is a modified version of the basic algorithm for OAC-triclustering approach; it has linear time and memory complexities.
 In this paper we parallelise it via map-reduce framework in order to make it suitable for big datasets.
 The results of computer experiments show the efficiency of the proposed algorithm; for example, it outperforms the online counterpart on Bibsonomy dataset with ≈ 800, 000 triples.

-It is based on the earlier work on a one-pass online algorithm for triclustering.
+It is based on our previous work on a one-pass online algorithm for triclustering.

 [Dmitry Gnatyshak, Dmitry I. Ignatov, Sergei O. Kuznetsov, Lhouari Nourine: A One-pass Triclustering Approach: Is There any Room for Big Data?
 CLA 2014: 231-242](http://ceur-ws.org/Vol-1252/cla2014_submission_26.pdf)